-A device accuracy test should be performed periodically to ensure it is working as intended.
-This can be done with a known non-smoker who will show readings of <6ppm or a canister of CO in air gas which can be purchased from Bedfont®.
+A device accuracy test should be performed periodically to ensure the monitor is working as intended.
+This can be done with a canister of gas, which can be purchased from Bedfont®.

 We are working around the clock to provide you with current and correct information.
-Please be informed that testing is currently underway for alcohol hand sanitisers and the rest of the Bedfont® breath analysers.
 Please check back daily for all updates regarding Coronavirus and the Bedfont® products and consumables.

 If you wish to review any of the reports mentioned above, please email email@example.com.